Summer 2021 FAQs

 For questions regarding your VA education benefits at FIDM, please contact one of FIDM’s Certifying School Officials: Patricia Martinez, Coordinator, VA Education Benefits at email@example.com, or Lynne Stroner, School Certifying Official at firstname.lastname@example.org.
 Please allow 24 to 48 hours for a reply to your questions, and please include your student ID number on the subject line.

-1. Since FIDM is switching to a completely online mode or hybrid form of instruction for the Summer 2020 quarter, as an F-1 student, can I take all my classes online and remain in status?
+1. Since FIDM plans to provide hybrid courses, or even face to face courses for the Summer 2021 quarter, as an F-1 student, can I continue to take all my classes online and remain in status with legal presence in the US?

-2. As an F-1 student being permitted to stay in status while taking all courses online during the Summer 2020 quarter, do I still have to maintain a minimum unit requirement to stay in status?
+2. As a continuing F-1 student being permitted to stay in status while taking all courses online during the Summer 2021 quarter, do I still have to maintain minimum unit requirements to stay in status?

 3. Normally for an F-1 student, any absence from my program of study or from the U.S., that exceeds five months makes my I-20 invalid.
 If I take courses online from my home country, but am gone from the U.S. for more than five months, will I need a new I-20?

-As long as F-1 students are taking courses online, whether within the U.S. or their home country, and maintaining their F-1 status for the Summer 2020 quarter, an absence of five months or more will not invalidate their I-20.
+If F-1 students in "continuing F-1 student status (in status prior to the Fall 2020 quarter) are taking courses completely online, whether done from within the U.S. or their home country and maintaining their F-1 status for the Summer 2021 quarter, an absence of five months or more from the U.S. will not invalidate their I-20 if they were taking classes on-line from their home country at the time (since their absence from the US is still connected to study).

-4. What if I need longer to graduate now because I can not take the same amount of courses that I had planned, since everything is online now?
+4. What if I need longer to graduate now because I cannot take the same number of courses that I had planned, since everything is online now?

-5. Can I still be approved for CPT during the Summer 2020 quarter when FIDM has reverted to a pure online or hybrid mode of instruction?
+5. Can I still be approved for CPT during the Summer 2021 quarter if FIDM has reverted to a pure online or hybrid mode of instruction?

-If within the U.S., employers are willing and able to keep you employed during the Summer 2020 quarter then you are eligible.
+If within the U.S., and employers are willing and able to keep you employed during the Summer 2021 quarter then you are eligible.
 Make sure you submit the offer letters and have FIDM Internship approval noted on your I-20 before starting the employment.
-If you are taking courses online from your home country, you may be authorized to engage in CPT if either the employer has an office outside the United States or the employer can assess student engagement and attainment of learning objectives electronically.
+If you are taking courses online from your home country, you may be authorized to engage in CPT if either the U.S. employer has an office outside the United States, or the employer can assess student engagement and attainment of learning objectives electronically.
+Work done through CPT for the Summer 2021 quarter may be done remotely if authorized by your employer and approved by FIDM (As evidenced by a notation on your I-20).

 6. If I finish my last quarter online from my home country can I still apply for OPT?